 COVID Alert Malta gets increasingly effective as more people use the app.
 The greater the uptake of COVID Alert Malta, the higher the number of potentially infected users the app can notify.
 These users can then get tested, helping to contain the epidemic and speeding up the return to a normal life.

 However, even if the uptake of COVID Alert Malta ends up being limited, the app will still contribute to slowing down the epidemic, especially in combination with the other measures implemented by the government.
 Any slowdown would relieve pressure on the Government health services and help a higher proportion of patients receive proper care, potentially saving many lives.
-A slowdown would also buy time for the scientific community, as it strives to create a vaccine.
+A slowdown would also buy time until we achieve herd immunity.